 Over the last forty four years our Charlottesville-Albemarle CROP WALK has raised over $921,000.
 Of the total, 75% has been used to support the hunger and refugee relief work of Church World Service.
 The remaining 25% has been distributed locally to our Charlottesville Community Meals on Wheels and the Emergency Food Network.

-Join the EFN at the Charlottesville Newcomers Club Event - September 22, 2015
+Join Us: Charlottesville Newcomers Club Event

 The Charlottesville Newcomers Club is an active, fun, friendly organization of men and women who want to make your transition to the Charlottesville area easy and enjoyable.
 The Club welcomes residents of Charlottesville and of nearby counties such as Albemarle, Fluvanna, Greene, Louisa and Nelson.